NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 11. [Guide for The Archive: Chapter 7.5.6](对应链接)

-The following text includes the introductions to different areas and pockets, please read it carefully with the Basic Guide together.
+**The following text includes the introductions to different areas and pockets, please read it carefully with the Basic Guide together.**

 ### 7.5.2 Entry

-Hyperfluct Generator
+Hyperfluct Generator <br>
-Requirement: Data Analyzer
+Requirement: Data Analyzer <br>
-Success: A Spatial Rift appears.
+Success: A Spatial Rift appears. <br>
 Failure: 2mins long timer.
-If the Generator is still not being hacked successfully before it ends, it will self destruct (without damage).
+If the Generator is still not being hacked successfully before it ends, it will self destruct (without damage). <br>
 After activating the Rift, you could land in one of the following three locations.
 Please activate the Rift nearby (if not landed in the Near-area in Solar Power Plant), so that you could go to the Near-area and start there.
 1. Near-area in Solar Power Plant
 2. Far-area in Solar Power Plant (activate the Rift nearby to go to the Near-area)